 The 10 winning startups can use the title ‘Best Academic Startup of 2020’ for the coming year.

-- 4 principles to build a winning scaleup team
+- How to build a winning team for your growing startup

-4 principles to build a winning scaleup team
+How to build a winning team for your growing startup

 - Koen Droste, Founder & CEO @Polarsteps